NateTheGreatt/bitECS/README.md

 ```

 Component data accessed directly via `eid`, there are no getters or setters:
+* This is how high performance iteration is achieved
 ```js
 Velocity.x[eid] = 1
 Velocity.y[eid] = 1